couchpizza/Diner-SQL-Case-Study/README.md

 # 🍽️ Danny's Diner SQL Case Study

 This project is part of the [8-Week SQL Challenge](https://8weeksqlchallenge.com/) by Data With Danny.
+I focused on the first five questions using SQL queries to uncover insights that could help improve customer retention and drive revenue growth.

 ---

 ## 📊 Objectives

-Using SQL, I aimed to answer the following questions.
-Then, used the data I found to see how to improve customer retention and increase revenue.
+Using SQL, I answered the following business questions and analyzed the results to identify opportunities for enhancing customer loyalty and boosting sales.

 ### ✅ Core Questions
 <details><summary><strong>1.
 What is the total amount each customer spent at the restaurant?</strong></summary>